liferay/liferay-docs/userGuide/en/chapters/14-configuring-liferay-properties.markdown

 Settings for exporting users from the portal to LDAP.
 This allows a user to modify his first name, last name, etc. in the portal and have that change get pushed to the LDAP server.
-This will only be active if the property `ldap.auth.enabled`{.western} is also set to true.
+This will only be active if the property `ldap.auth.enabled` is also set to true.
 New users and groups will be created at the specified DN.

 ldap.export.enabled=true